Eclipsed X-ray Bursts from Magnetar SGR J1935+2154 and the Fireball Measurements: Data Reduction

 \section{Data Reduction}

-Gravitational wave high-energy Electromagnetic Counterpart All-sky Monitor \citep[GECAM,][]{LiWen2021,Xiao2022mnras} is originally a constellation of two small X-ray and gamma-ray all-sky observatories funded by the Chinese Academy of Sciences.
-These two microsatellites, denoted as GECAM-A and GECAM-B, were launched in December 2020.
-Each GECAM satellite is equipped with 25 Gamma-ray detectors (GRDs) and 8 Charged Particle Detectors (CPDs).
-Each GRD operates in two readout channels: high gain (HG, 20–300 keV) and low gain (LG, 300 keV–5 MeV), which are independent in terms of data processing, transmission, and dead time.
+GECAM \citep[X.][]{LiWen2021,Xiao2022mnras} is originally a constellation of two small X-ray and gamma-ray all-sky observatories funded by the Chinese Academy of Sciences.
+These two microsatellites, denoted as GECAM-A and GECAM-B, were launched in 2020 December.
+Each GECAM satellite is equipped with 25 gamma-ray detectors (GRDs) and 8 charged particle detectors (CPDs).
+Each GRD operates in two readout channels, high gain (HG; 20--300 keV) and low gain (LG; 300 keV--5 MeV), which are independent in terms of data processing, transmission, and dead time.
 The time resolution of GRDs is 0.1 $\mu \rm s$.
 We select detectors with detector-to-source angles of $\leqslant50^\circ$ in our analysis.
 Given the dominated emission energy range of magnetar bursts ($\lesssim$100 keV), we focus on using the HG channel for data analysis.
-The GECAM data reduction tool is \texttt{GECAMTools} \footnote{\url{https://github.com/zhangpeng-sci/GECAMTools-Public}}.
-Considering the lanthanum absorption edge at 38.89 keV for LaBr3, as this feature potentially leads to systematic uncertainties in spectra, we have ignored the data in the range of 35-40 keV \citep{HeAn2023MNRAS}.
+The GECAM data reduction tool is \texttt{GECAMTools} \citep{GECAMTools2024}.
+Considering the lanthanum absorption edge at 38.89 keV for \(\mathrm{LaBr_{3}}\), as this feature potentially leads to systematic uncertainties in spectra, we have ignored the data in the range of 35--40 keV \citep{HeAn2023MNRAS}.

-Fermi Gamma-ray Burst Monitor \citep[GBM,][]{Meegan2009apj} has a continuous broadband energy coverage which consists of 12 NaI detectors (8-1000 keV) and 2 Bismuth Germanate (BGO) detectors (0.2-40 MeV).
-GBM provides three kinds of science data: CSPEC with continuous high energy resolution (1024 ms and 128 energy channels), CTIME with continuous high time resolution (64 ms and 8 energy channels), and TTE (time tagged photon event) with temporal resolution 2 $\mu s$ and energy resolution 128 channels.
+Fermi/GBM \citep[][]{Meegan2009apj} has a continuous broadband energy coverage that which consists of 12 NaI detectors (8--1000 keV) and 2 bismuth germanate detectors (0.2--40 MeV).
+GBM provides three kinds of science data: CSPEC with continuous high energy resolution (1024 ms and 128 energy channels), CTIME with continuous high time resolution (64 ms and 8 energy channels), and time-tagged photon event (TTE) with temporal resolution of $2\,\mu \mathrm{s}$ and energy resolution of 128 channels.
 We choose the detectors with good detector-to-source angles ($\leqslant50^\circ$), and hence the highest signal-to-noise ratio \cite{Collazzi2015apjs,Lin2020apj}.
 The data reduction tool used to generate light curves and spectral data is \texttt{GBM Data Tools} \citep{GbmDataTools}.
 Response files are generated by \texttt{GBM Response Generator v1.13} for spectral analysis.
-Similar to GECAM, we excluded 30-40 keV data for NaI detectors to avoid the iodine K-edge at 33.17 keV \citep{Bissaldi2009ExA}.
+Similar to GECAM, we excluded 30--40 keV data for NaI detectors to avoid the iodine K edge at 33.17 keV \citep{Bissaldi2009ExA}.